Acorn Energy Bites

 Did you know that acorns may help prevent Type II diabetes and benefit people that already have it?
 "Acorns contain fiber, fat, protein, and carbohydrates.
 Acorn meal, produced by reducing the "meat" or endosperm of the acorn, digests slowly, a critically important food quality for people at risk for Type II diabetes.
 Along with mesquite meal, acorn meal has a low and slow glycemic response compared to white bread, potatoes, and processed cereals.
 Acorn meal from commonly utilized California species contains between 5.5-18.0 percent fats, about 60 percent carbohydrates, and 4-6 percent protein, very favorable quantities for plant foods" (reported in Bean and Saubel1972:126).

-ACORN is about more than energy bars.
-Our long-term goals:
+ACORN is about more than energy bites Our long-term goals:

 · Secure and advance California Indians’ reciprocal relationship with acorns into the future by increasing their consumption of acorns;